Vladimir-csp/xdg-terminal-exec/README.md

 - `--hold`

 Requested options then translated into arguments according to the keys existing in the terminal's Desktop Entry (or discarded otherwise).
+If `--dir=` option is given, but terminal's entry lacks `X-TerminalArgDir=` key, implementation should instead change dir before executing terminal.

+### Execution argument and Execution

 If a command (with or witout its arguments) is given, and `TerminalArgExec=` key is not explicitly empty, then the value `TerminalArgExec=` (defaulting to `-e`)